NOLA, Big Easy, Who-Dat Nation, Cajun Country

 Napoleon House Bar & Cafe

 Pimm’s Cup!!
 The Cafe and Bar are open.
-The Bistro was closed from Katrina, but may be back up by now.
 (Some say the muffuletta is the best…NOPE…still Central Grocery for that!
 But the food is great!)

 Felix’s Restaurant & Oyster Bar